 Riad Kniza Marrakech

-From the food to the staff, to the entertainment the vibe at Riad Kniza is one that will enchant any visitor.
-Riad Kniza is located in the heart of the old Marrakech medina and dates all the way back to the 18th century.
+From the food to the staff to the entertainment, the vibe at Riad Kniza will enchant any visitor.
+Riad Kniza is located in the heart of the old Marrakech medina and dates back to the 18th century.
 Rooms are spacious and built from traditional artisan materials.

-Best Riads in Essaouira
+Best Riad in Essaouira

-Once finished, all guests will be shown to their rooms which feature beautiful bathrooms with oversized showers and comfortable bed.
-Riad Chbanate even features its own hammam where guest can relax.
-If you haven’t tried a traditional hammam yet this is a must for a rejuvenating feeling body.
+Once finished, all guests will be shown to their rooms which feature beautiful bathrooms with oversized showers and comfortable beds.
+Riad Chbanate even features its own hammam where guests can relax.
+If you haven’t tried a traditional hammam yet, this is a must for a rejuvenating body feeling.

 Best Riads in Fes

 Look no further than Karawan Riad for the crown jewel of Fes.
 Each room here is tastefully decorated with gold and brown trim.
-The food here is an eccentric mix of Moroccan and international cuisine accompanied with great service.
-After a day in the Fes medina, you will want somewhere calming to lay your head and Karawan Riad is just the place to call home.
+The food here is an eccentric mix of Moroccan and international cuisine accompanied by extraordinary service.

 Le Jardin Des Biehn

 Here you’ll find many things to do like relax in the hammam, read a book at the Fez Cafe or learn the art of Moroccan cuisine with a cooking course.
-The rooms here vary in size and design so you’ll be able to get just what you want!
+The rooms here vary in size and design, so you’ll be able to get just what you want!

 Riads are really only found in the medinas of Moroccan cities.
 It’s unlikely you’ll find one outside of Morocco, but it is always possible someone has been inspired for the idea of a Moroccan riad abroad.